 If you’re looking to build an online eCommerce store, I’m sure you must have come across the Shopify vs Weebly question.
-In this guide, I’ll break it down for you how the two platforms differ from each other, what they have to offer, and which one is better for your business.
+In this guide, we’ll break down for you how the two platforms differ from each other, what they have to offer, and which one is better for your business.

 Shopify is a full-fledged eCommerce platform that offers comprehensive features to help you build your own online store.
 It offers the best store builder tools, sales features, analytics, and third-party integrations.

 On the other hand, Weebly, is a website builder with additional eCommerce features, so evidently, it’s not as powerful as Shopify but it is a great choice if you’re looking to build a small online store and need only the essential features.
 Honestly, when you compare Shopify vs Weebly, it narrows down to the features you’re looking for, your business goals, and your budget.